-L Knowled lge Social and Emotional Skills Questions for Family Learning 6-7 Know that everyone's far Know that families function trust, respect, care, love Know that there are lots of contact within a family Know how to stay stop if them Know some reasons why Know that friendships hat sometimes change with the solve-it-together problem Know there are good sect and why it is important to Know what trust is on well when there is and co-operation of forms of physical someone is hurting friends have conflicts ve ups and downs and ime nding Friendships or n-solving methods rets and worry secrets Can identify the different roles and responsibilities in their family Can recognise the value that families can bring Can recognise and talk about the types of physical contact that is acceptable or unacceptable Can use positive problem-solving techniques (Mending Friendships or Solve-it-together) to resolve a friendship conflict Can identify the negative feelings associated with keeping a worry secret Can identify the feelings associated with trust Can identify who they trust in their own relationships Can give and receive compliments Can say who they would go to for help if they were worried or scared What's the same / different from our family to your friend's family?
+L Knowle edge Social and Emotional Skills Questions for Family Learning 6-7 Know that everyone's fate the second second ion well when there is and co-operation of forms of physical f someone is hurting y friends have conflicts ave ups and downs and time ending Friendships or m-solving methods crets and worry secrets Can identify the different roles and responsibilities in their family Can recognise the value that families can bring Can recognise and talk about the types of physical contact that is acceptable or unacceptable Can use positive problem-solving techniques (Mending Friendships or Solve-it-together) to resolve a friendship conflict Can identify the negative feelings associated with keeping a worry secret Can identify who they trust in their own relationships Can give and receive compliments Can say who they would go to for help if they were worried or scared What's the same / different from our family to your friend's family?
 What would you do if someone was hurting you at school?
 Who would you go to for help at school?
 Why do people fall out with each other?
 What can you do if you don't agree with your friend?
 What can you do if you and your friend have had an argument?
 Can we share what we are grateful for in our family?
 How does Jigsaw Jo help in your Jigsaw lessons?
 Can you explain to me what 'Mending Friendships' is about?